codelibs/fess-docs/en/13.16/admin/webconfig-guide.rst

 Included URLs For Crawling
 ::::::::::::::::::::::::::

-This regular expression(Java Format) is allowed url patterns for |Fess| crawler.
+This regular expression(Java Format) is allowed URL patterns for |Fess| crawler.

 Excluded URLs For Crawling
 ::::::::::::::::::::::::::

-This regular expression(Java Format) is rejected url patterns for |Fess| crawler.
+This regular expression(Java Format) is rejected URL patterns for |Fess| crawler.

 Included URLs For Indexing
 ::::::::::::::::::::::::::

-This regular expression(Java Format) is allowed url patterns for |Fess| indexer.
+This regular expression(Java Format) is allowed URL patterns for |Fess| indexer.

 Excluded URLs For Indexing
 ::::::::::::::::::::::::::

-This regular expression(Java Format) is rejected url patterns for |Fess| indexer.
+This regular expression(Java Format) is rejected URL patterns for |Fess| indexer.

 Config parameters
 :::::::::::::::::